Bronx Zoo

 The zoo opened on November 8, 1899, featuring 843 animals in 22 exhibits.
-Its first director was William Temple Hornaday, who served as director for 30 years.
+Its first director was William Temple Hornaday, who served for 30 years.
 From its inception the zoo has played a vital role in animal conservation.
-In 1905, the American Bison Society was created in an attempt to save the American bison from extinction, which had been depleted from tens-of-millions of animals to only a few hundred.
+In 1905, the American Bison Society was created in an attempt to save the American bison, which had been depleted from tens-of-millions of animals to only a few hundred, from extinction.
 Two years later they were successfully reintroduced into the wild.
 In 2007, the zoo successfully reintroduced three Chinese alligators into the wild.
 The breeding was a milestone in the zoo's 10-year effort to reintroduce the species to the Yangtze River in China.

-Today, the Bronx Zoo is world-renowned for its large and diverse animal collection, and its award-winning exhibitions.
+The Bronx Zoo is world-renowned for its large and diverse animal collection, and its award-winning exhibitions.
 The zoo is part of an integrated system of four zoos and one aquarium managed by the Wildlife Conservation Society (WCS), and it is accredited by the Association of Zoos and Aquariums (AZA).